Germany Excludes Russian and Belarusian Ambassadors from WWII Anniversary Event | Law-Order

 Germany Excludes Russian and Belarusian Ambassadors from WWII Anniversary Event

-The German parliament has decided to exclude the ambassadors of Russia and Belarus from attending a special parliamentary session marking the 80th anniversary of the end of World War Two in Europe.
-A spokesperson for the Bundestag announced this decision on Thursday, emphasizing Germany's current unease over Russia's role in recent geopolitical conflicts.
+The German parliament has decided not to invite the ambassadors of Russia and Belarus to a special session commemorating the 80th anniversary of the end of World War Two, a reflection of growing unease about Russia's narrative on the war amid ongoing conflict in Ukraine.
+A spokesperson for the Bundestag confirmed the decision, which follows an assessment by the federal government.

-In a statement, the Bundestag spokesperson cited an assessment by the federal government as the basis for not extending invitations to the Russian Federation and Belarus, among others.
-The event, set to take place in the Bundestag's plenary chamber, will include representatives from other embassies alongside German lawmakers, as they commemorate the end of the war and Nazi Germany's atrocities.
+Explanations behind this assessment were not disclosed, and representatives from the Russian and Belarusian embassies have yet to comment.
+German lawmakers and other embassy representatives will attend the event, although international guests were largely excluded.

-Despite the absence of foreign guests, Russian Ambassador Sergey Nechayev was present at a commemorative event in the eastern town of Seelow, against the backdrop of a federal warning regarding Moscow's attempts to leverage anniversary events.
-Meanwhile, Russia's Foreign Ministry has interpreted Germany's guidance as an affront to the legacy of those who fought against Nazi forces.
+A Ukrainian embassy spokesperson lauded the move, considering it the right choice.
+Meanwhile, Russian ambassador Sergey Nechayev attended a different event marking the Battle of the Seelow Heights, drawing criticism for being a potential effort by Moscow to politicize the anniversary.

 (With inputs from agencies.)